Laredo, Texas: Veterans Field

 Veterans Field is a 5,000 seat baseball park which was known as West Martin Field.
 Major renovation is happening to update the 1950 ball park.
 Veterans Field was also the home to the five-time champion Mexican Baseball League team Tecolotes de los Dos Laredos from 1985 to 2003.
 Veterans Field is also home to the Texas A&M International University's Lone Star Conference NCAA Division II Dustdevils baseball team.

 Laredo Civic Center

 Prior to the construction of the Laredo Energy Arena most major concerts and shows were performed at the Laredo Civic Center.
 The Laredo Civic Center complex has an auditorium with 1,979 seats and a banquet and exhibit hall with 1,635 seats.

 Parks and recreation

 Lake Casa Blanca

-Lake Casa Blanca International State Park, on Loop 20, has a 1680 acre artificial lake along with cooking out, camping, picnicking, lake swimming, skiing, boating, and mountain biking.
+Lake Casa Blanca International State Park, on US 59/Loop 20, has a 1680 acre artificial lake along with cooking out, camping, picnicking, lake swimming, skiing, boating, and mountain biking.
 The most popular recreational use of the lake is fishing.
 A boat ramp and fishing pier is available on the lake's eastern side.
 The lake is a popular destination for winter Texans.
 The park was operated by the City of Laredo and Webb County before it was acquired by the state in 1990 and opened in March 1991.